lrusso/VirtualXP/README.md

 | HKEY_CURRENT_USER | \I386\SYSTEM32\CONFIG\DEFAULT |
 | HKEY_LOCAL_MACHINE | \I386\SYSTEM32\CONFIG\SOFTWARE |

-You must copy the file (Registry) that you need to modify to your hard drive (your hard drive must have a standard Windows installation) and run from that standard Windows installation the following line:
+Copy those files to your hard drive (your hard drive must have a standard Windows installation) and run from that standard Windows installation the following lines:

 ```
 reg load HKCU\OFFLINE C:\DEFAULT
 reg load HKLM\OFFLINE C:\SOFTWARE
 ```

-This will mount the VirtualXP Registry to **HKEY_LOCAL_MACHINE\OFFLINE** and  to **HKEY_CURRENT_USER\OFFLINE**.
+This will mount the VirtualXP Registry in **HKEY_LOCAL_MACHINE\OFFLINE** and **HKEY_CURRENT_USER\OFFLINE**.
 Now open the Registry editor and at the mentioned location you will find all the settings that VirtualXP is using.
-Modify all the things that you may need in there and after that run the following line:
+Modify all the things that you may need in there and after that run the following lines:

 ```
 reg unload HKCU\OFFLINE